vladislavbailovic/jabs/README.md

 - Tasks can be either printed in shell script compatible way, or executed
 - Has dedicated subcommands for printing and running and their own cli flags
 - Is able to monitor the list of files supplied via stdin using `watch` command, and re-run on change in mode designated by the `--action` param: `find . -type f -name '*.go' | go run . watch --action=run cover`
+- Action/subcommand outputs are sent to a channel, separate debug/log info and standard out